joelcorey/awesomemiddleware/README.md

 Ready for testing in production.

-Fow now ConfigData.xml is not overwritten, NewConfigData.xml is instead.
+ConfigData.xml is overwritten with a backup of original generated.